 Happy New Year, I hope everyone had a great holiday season.
 For those of you that have a New Year Resolution, please consider the addition of the following to your list.

-The cost of dental treatment is the most frequent reasons people delay seeking the dental care.
+The cost of dental treatment is the most common reasons people delay seeking dental care.
 Ignoring some symptoms will definitely makes things worse in the mouth, essentially that leads to more dental work needed, more time at the dentist, and that comes with a higher cost.

 I would like to list some symptoms that you don’t want to ignore: